Suriname

 Overview

-The installation of the RFCx Guardians will serve to support and improve collaboration amongst local communities, empower local partners and improve protection and the safety of law enforcement/rangers.
+This project was developed to support and improve collaboration amongst local communities, empower local partners, and improve protection and the safety of law enforcement/rangers in the Matawai Rainforest of Suriname with the installation of the Rainforest Connection (RFCx) Guardians.
 The end goal is to create a comprehensive biodiversity monitoring program that allows the local partner to measure progress of wildlife restoration and recovery through principles of adaptive management and to serve as a testing ground for conservation technology that can be applied globally.

-The community itself admitted they did not have the resources to manage nor patrol their vast forests regularly and so need a system of real time alerts which will allow them to react to trespassers and illegal loggers which they suspect are extracting from their lands.
+The community itself admitted they did not have the resources to manage or patrol their vast forests regularly, and so need a system of real-time alerts that will allow them to respond to trespassers and illegal loggers, whom they suspect are extracting resources from their lands.

 Partners